undrxcoin/undrxcoin/doc/README.md

-SikretCoin Core
+UndrxCoin Core
 =====================

 Setup
 ---------------------
-[SikretCoin Core](http://SikretCoin.org/wallet) is the original SKRT client and it builds the backbone of the network.
-However, it downloads and stores the entire history of SKRT transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[UndrxCoin Core](http://UndrxCoin.org/wallet) is the original UNDX client and it builds the backbone of the network.
+However, it downloads and stores the entire history of UNDX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run SKRT on your native platform.
+The following are some helpful notes on how to run UNDX on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/skrt-qt (GUI, 32-bit) or bin/32/skrtd (headless, 32-bit)
+- bin/32/undx-qt (GUI, 32-bit) or bin/32/undxd (headless, 32-bit)
-- bin/64/skrt-qt (GUI, 64-bit) or bin/64/skrtd (headless, 64-bit)
+- bin/64/undx-qt (GUI, 64-bit) or bin/64/undxd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run skrt-qt.exe.
+Unpack the files into a directory, and then run undx-qt.exe.

 ### OSX

-Drag skrt-qt to your applications folder, and then run skrt-qt.
+Drag undx-qt to your applications folder, and then run undx-qt.

 ### Need Help?

-* See the documentation at the [SKRT Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [UNDX Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [SKRT Forum](http://forum.SikretCoin.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [UNDX Forum](http://forum.UndrxCoin.org/).
-* Join one of our Slack groups [SKRT Slack Groups](https://SikretCoin.org/slack-logins/).
+* Join one of our Slack groups [UNDX Slack Groups](https://UndrxCoin.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build SKRT on your native platform.
+The following are developer notes on how to build UNDX on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)